 This policy will be reviewed every year.
-It is next due for review in January 2021 Additionally, this policy will be reviewed and updated as appropriate on an ad hoc basis.
-If you have a question or suggestion about improving this policy, this should be addressed to marystimsbury.bathnes.sch.uk
+It is next due for review in September 2024.

+Additionally, this policy will be reviewed and updated as appropriate on an ad hoc basis.
+If you have a question or suggestion about improving this policy, this should be addressed to Jamie Thomson via phone 01761 470245 or email office@stmarystimsbury.co.uk